vedanta2003/Hate-Speech-Detection-with-LSTM/README.md

 # Hate Speech Detection with LSTM

 This repository contains code for a Hate Speech Detection model using Long Short-Term Memory (LSTM) neural networks.
-The model is built using TensorFlow and Keras libraries and is trained on a dataset with labeled tweets to classify whether a tweet contains hate speech or not.
+The model is built using TensorFlow and Keras libraries and is trained on a dataset with labeled tweets to classify whether a tweet contains hate speech or not

 ## Prerequisites